pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 View a [sample config](https://dexidp.io/docs/connectors/oidc/) in Dex documentation.

-## 3- Apply your Idp-dex connector
+## 3- Apply your Idp-Pachyderm connector
-After you have registered your Pachyderm application with Auth0, and created an IdP-Pachyderm connector config file (here with the Auth0 parameters), you need to connect your IdP to Pachyderm.
-Run the following command:
+After you have registered your Pachyderm application with your IdP (here Auth0), and created an IdP-Pachyderm connector config file (here with the Auth0 parameters), **connect your IdP to Pachyderm** by running the following command:

 ```shell
 $ pachctl idp create-connector --id auth0 --name Auth0 --type oidc --config -oidc-dex-connector.json
 ```
+The connector creation command in json requires the following arguments:
+- id: The unique identifier of your connector (string).
+- name: Its full name (string).
+- type: The type of connector (oidc, saml,    //TODO other?).
+- config: Pach to your configuration file.
+- version (optional):The version of your connector (integer - default to 0 when creating a new connector)

-//TODO Update when json supports. the additional fields or
+//TODO Update when those fields will be included in the json file itself in alpha.12

+or
 ```shell
 $ pachctl idp create-connector --config -oidc-dex-connector.yaml